aws-samples/sample-vpc-route-server-deployment/README.md

 ## Clouformation to deploy the solution

-The [CloudFormation](rs_cf.yaml) in this repo will deploy the solution in your AWS account.
+The [CloudFormation template](RS_CF.yaml) in this repo will deploy the solution in your AWS account.
 The CloudFormation creates the following reousrces:

 -VPC with three subnets across two AZs
 -VPC route table for the three subnets created